 Real-Time Environmental Data at Your Fingertips

-Our wireless aquaMeasure sensors serve as the central nervous system for our aquaculture intelligence solutions.
-Placed strategically around your pens and paired with our aquaHub, the submersible sensors track water temperature and depth along with a host of other environmental indicators, including:
+Our wireless aquaMeasure sensors serve as the central nervous system for Realfish Pro, our cloud-based precision aquaculture platform, and aquaEnvironment, our real-time monitoring dashboard.
+Placed strategically in and around your pens and paired with our aquaHub, the underwater sensors track water temperature and depth along with a host of other environmental indicators, including:

 - Dissolved Oxygen